Here are the top Institutional holders of Boxlight Corporation (BOXL) shares

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 1.66 million shares valued at $2.55 million.
 The investor’s holdings represent 3.27% of the BOXL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 1.07 million shares valued at $1.64 million to account for 2.11% of the shares outstanding.
 The other top investors are Bard Associates Inc. which holds 0.67 million shares representing 1.32% and valued at over $1.02 million, while Geode Capital Management, LLC holds 0.57% of the shares totaling 0.29 million with a market value of $0.44 million.

-The stock witnessed a -13.95% loss in the last 1 month and extending the period to 3 months gives it a 44.16%, and is -19.57% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.91% over the week and 13.07% over the month.
+The stock witnessed a -12.80% loss in the last 1 month and extending the period to 3 months gives it a 51.81%, and is 16.67% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.35% over the week and 13.35% over the month.

 Boxlight Corporation (BOXL) Analyst Forecasts